Karol002/Gym-Guru/README.md

 In case of no response from the OpenAI API (OpenAiClient), update the API key in the application.properties file.
 It will be located in the latest commit of the README.md file.

-Current API key:
+Current active OpenAi API key:
-* openai.api.key=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
+* openai.api.key=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

 ---
 </p>